Bitcoin-com/developer.bitcoin.com/src/data/docs/slp/getting-started.md

 ### Usage

-Use the [scaffold generator](./new), or manually import BITBOX into your code:
+Use the [scaffold generator](./new), or manually import SLP SDK into your code:

     let SLPSDK = require('slp-sdk/lib/SLP').default;
     let SLP = new SLPSDK();